safdar-azeem/vue-ssr-lite/doc/setcontext.plan.md

 31. No unrelated Server Routes, Server Middleware, SEO, routing, hydration, or application architecture is redesigned.

+32. `useFetch` supports `context?: boolean` with default inheritance.

+33. `context: false` skips stored `setContext` headers for that execution.

+34. `context: false` does not remove explicitly supplied local headers.

+35. `credentials: 'omit'` does not strip `setContext` or local `Authorization` headers; it only preserves the existing suppression of automatic SSR credential forwarding.

+36. Context-provided headers use the same downstream private identity/hydration semantics as equivalent per-request headers.

+37. No context-specific public hydration key, serialized context, context revision, or alternate hydration protocol is introduced.

+38. Standard TypeScript excess-property checking is sufficient; do not implement a custom exact-object type system.

+39. `doc/setcontext.plan.md` is removed when implementation is complete so the previous `doc/` cleanup is preserved.

+40. `context: false` skips only stored `setContext` defaults; it does not disable existing automatic SSR credential forwarding.

+41. A request that must skip both stored context and automatic SSR credentials uses:

+    ```ts
+    {
+      context: false,
+      credentials: 'omit',
+    }
+    ```

+42. `context: false` + `credentials: 'omit'` still preserves explicitly supplied request-local headers.

+43. `setContext({ headers: {} })` removes headers originating from stored context only; it does not change the existing SSR forwarding policy.

 # Implementation Instruction

 Focus strictly on writing/generating the implementation code, tests, types, documentation, and example changes.

+Before completing task-008, delete `doc/setcontext.plan.md` and ensure the repository contains no permanent implementation-plan `doc/` directory.

 DO NOT run: